Wind Advisory issued for Buena Vista, Coalinga - Avenal, South End San Joaquin Valley by NWS - NewsBreak

 weather.gov

-Effective: 2023-01-07 04:00:00 PST Expires: 2023-01-08 13:00:00 PST Urgency: Future Severity: Moderate Certainty: Possible Instruction: You should monitor later forecasts and be alert for possible Flood Warnings.
+Effective: 2023-01-05 02:09:00 PST Expires: 2023-01-05 10:00:00 PST Urgency: Future Severity: Moderate Certainty: Possible Instruction: You should monitor the latest forecast and be alert for possible Flood Warnings.
 Those living in areas prone to flooding should be prepared to take action should flooding develop.
-Target Area: East Bay Hills; East Bay Interior Valleys; Eastern Santa Clara Hills; Mountains Of San Benito County And Interior Monterey County Including Pinnacles National Monument; Northern Monterey Bay; San Francisco Bay Shoreline; San Fransisco Peninsula Coast; Santa Clara Valley Including San Jose; Santa Cruz Mountains; Santa Lucia Mountains and Los Padres National Forest; Southern Monterey Bay and Big Sur Coast; Southern Salinas Valley, Arroyo Seco and Lake San Antonio .Multiple rounds of widespread rainfall expected through the next several days with a moderate strength system Saturday through Sunday morning, and a stronger atmospheric river event beginning Sunday evening into Tuesday.
-Widespread impacts are expected as soils are already saturated and many waterways are running high from the recent atmospheric river events.
-FLOOD WATCH REMAINS IN EFFECT FROM SATURDAY AFTERNOON THROUGH TUESDAY AFTERNOON * WHAT...Flooding caused by excessive rainfall continues to be possible. * WHERE...Portions of central California and northern California, including the following areas, in central California, Mountains of San Benito County And Interior Monterey County including Pinnacles National Park, Northern Salinas Valley/Hollister Valley and Carmel Valley, Santa Lucia Mountains and Los Padres National Forest, Southern Monterey Bay and Big Sur Coast and Southern Salinas Valley/Arroyo Seco and Lake San Antonio.
-In northern California, East Bay Hills, East Bay Interior Valleys, Eastern Santa Clara Hills, Northern Monterey Bay, San Francisco, San Francisco Bay Shoreline, San Francisco Peninsula Coast, Santa Clara Valley Including San Jose and Santa Cruz Mountains. * WHEN...From Saturday afternoon through Tuesday afternoon. * IMPACTS...Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations.
-Creeks and streams may rise out of their banks.
+Target Area: West Side Mountains north of 198 FLOOD WATCH REMAINS IN EFFECT THROUGH LATE THURSDAY NIGHT * WHAT...Flooding caused by excessive rainfall is possible. * WHERE...A large portion of Central California including Mariposa, Madera, Tulare, San Joaquin Valley, Grapevine, Sierra Foothills, and Mojave. * WHEN...Through late Thursday night. * IMPACTS...Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations.
 Flooding may occur in poor drainage and urban areas.
-Low-water crossings may be flooded.
-Storm drains and ditches may become clogged with debris.
-Extensive street flooding and flooding of creeks and rivers are possible. * ADDITIONAL DETAILS - http://www.weather.gov/safety/flood

-Effective: 2023-01-07 10:00:00 PST Expires: 2023-01-08 13:00:00 PST Urgency: Future Severity: Moderate Certainty: Possible Instruction: You should monitor later forecasts and be alert for possible Flood Warnings.
-Those living in areas prone to flooding should be prepared to take action should flooding develop.
-Target Area: Carquinez Strait and Delta; Central Sacramento Valley; Motherlode; Northern Sacramento Valley; Northern San Joaquin Valley; Shasta Lake Area, Northern Shasta County; Southern Sacramento Valley FLOOD WATCH REMAINS IN EFFECT FROM LATE SATURDAY NIGHT THROUGH WEDNESDAY AFTERNOON * WHAT...Flooding caused by excessive rainfall continues to be possible. * WHERE...Sacramento Valley, Northern San Joaquin Valley, Carquinez Strait and Delta, Motherlode, Sierra Foothills, and the Mountains of Southwestern Shasta County to Western Colusa County. * WHEN...From late Saturday night through Wednesday afternoon. * IMPACTS...Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations.
-Creeks and streams may rise out of their banks.
-Flooding may occur in poor drainage and urban areas.
-Low-water crossings may be flooded.
-Storm drains and ditches may become clogged with debris.
-Extensive street flooding and flooding of creeks and rivers are likely.
-Area creeks and streams are running high and could flood with more heavy rain.
-Continued rises on mainstem rivers will lead to several river forecast points rising above flood stage, especially along the Sacramento and Cosumnes Rivers. * ADDITIONAL DETAILS - Several more rounds of moderate to heavy rain are forecast across interior NorCal into next week which will lead to rises on area rivers, creeks and streams. - http://www.weather.gov/safety/flood

-Flood Warning issued for San Benito, San Mateo, Santa Clara, Santa Cruz by NWS

-Effective: 2023-01-04 20:07:00 PST Expires: 2023-01-05 02:00:00 PST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
-Most flood deaths occur in vehicles.
-Be especially cautious at night when it is harder to recognize the dangers of flooding.
-Target Area: San Benito; San Mateo; Santa Clara; Santa Cruz FLOOD WARNING NOW IN EFFECT UNTIL 1245 AM PST THURSDAY * WHAT...Flooding caused by excessive rainfall continues. * WHERE...Portions of central California and northern California, including the following counties, in central California, Monterey and San Benito.
-In northern California, Alameda, Contra Costa, Marin, San Mateo, Santa Clara and Santa Cruz. * WHEN...Until 1245 AM PST. * IMPACTS...Flooding of rivers, creeks, streams, and other low-lying and flood-prone locations is imminent or occurring. * ADDITIONAL DETAILS - At 924 PM PST, Doppler radar indicated heavy rain.
-Flooding is ongoing in the warned area.
-Between 0.5 and 2 inches of rain have fallen. - Additional rainfall amounts of 0.5 to 2 inches are possible in the warned area. - Some locations that will experience flooding include San Jose, Oakland, Fremont, Hayward, Sunnyvale, Concord, Santa Clara, Berkeley, Richmond, Antioch, San Leandro, Livermore, Redwood City, Mountain View, Alameda, San Ramon, Pleasanton, Union City, Milpitas and Palo Alto. - http://www.weather.gov/safety/flood
+Area creeks and streams are running high and could flood with more heavy rain. * ADDITIONAL DETAILS - Heavy rain associated with an atmospheric river may lead to flooding across the region. - http://www.weather.gov/safety/flood

 Comments / 0